History

 Here is a link that will provide you with more information from English Heritage home page English-heritage.org.uk

-From aching, blistering feet to amazing, breathtaking views, walking the 84 mile Hadrian’s Wall Path is a nice challenge and a joy.
+From aching and blistering feet to breathtaking views; walking the 84 mile Hadrian’s Wall Path is a nice challenge and a joy.
 The middle section is remote and wild — coffee is rare, but the silence is golden...but my eyes still see...

 My goal was to do the walk over 3 days due to other commitments in our busy lives.
 My plan was to walk 28 miles or 45km per day: Bowness-on-Solway to Steel Rigg, Steel Rigg / Once Brewed to Chollerford and lastly

 Chollerford to Wallsend.
-This is a very long-distance trek; most walkers split it into 6–8 days.
-Unless you arrange a transport between 3 walks to take you to your stop-over point, you need to add the extra miles on.
+This is a long-distance trek; most walkers split it into 6–8 days.
+Unless you arrange a transport between 3 walks to take you to your stop-over point, you need to add the extra miles on (we did not, school boy error)

 Our stop over points were these 2 lovely places with great food and comfy beds: Milecastle Inn and The Sally